bhits/discovery-server/README.md

 # Discovery Server

 Discovery Service (Eureka from Netflix) is one of the key tenets of a microservice based architecture.
-It is a Service Discovery server and client.

-As a server, it manages:
+In out current implementation of C2S, the Discovery Server is configured as a Standalone Server.
+It provides the following:

  + Registry of Consent2Share (C2S) service instances,
  + Provides means for C2S service instances to register, de-register and query instances with the registry,
- + Registry propagation to other Discovery Server Instances (Servers or Clients).
+ + Registry propagation to other C2S microservice (Eureka client) and Discovery Server (Eureka server cluster) instances

-As a client, it manages:
- + Register and unregister C2S Service Instances with Discovery Server,
- + Keep alive the connection with Discovery Server,
- + Retrieve and cache discovery information from the Discovery Server.

 ## Build